H-uru/Plasma/README.md

 Reducing the use of proprietary libraries is a focus of development and should be expected to change.

-PhysX and DirectX SDK will need to be acquired through the above links.
+DirectX SDK will need to be acquired through the above link.
 All other required libraries are available as precompiled binaries and associated files in the [development libraries bundle](https://github.com/H-uru/PlasmaPrefix/releases/download/2020.05.01/devlibs.zip) or can be built using their individual build instructions.